AdobeDocs/analytics-platform.en/help/content-analytics/config/guided.md

 ##### Experience capture and definition {#web-experience-capture-and-definition}

 In this section, you can select to include experiences in the web data you collect with Content Analytics.
-For the mobile channel, an experience is what you have registered as an experience using the Adobe Experience Platform SDK for Content Analytics.
+For the web channel, an experience is what you have registered as an experience using the Adobe Experience Web SDK for Content Analytics.

 By default, **[!UICONTROL Include experiences]** is disabled.